Skip to main content

-DFI offers graduate students paid summer internships in real estate and community development to support our work across North Carolina communities.
+DFI offers graduate students full-time paid summer internships in real estate and community development to support our work across North Carolina communities.
+DFI partners with local governments to attract private investment for transformative projects by providing specialized real estate development and finance expertise.
+Project types range from master-planned developments, urban infill redevelopment, downtown revitalization, neighborhood redevelopment, and affordable housing development.
 Examples of projects include:

-• Evaluation of the adaptive reuse potential of a historic Main St hotel in a small western NC town
+- Evaluation of the adaptive reuse potential of a historic Main Street hotel in a small town

-Under the guidance and supervision of staff, graduate student interns will assist with real-estate pre-development tasks, including, touring local projects and collecting field work data; meeting project stakeholders; conducting market research; designing and implementing processes to solicit and incorporate community feedback on development plans; developing models to test financial feasibility; researching industry best practices; writing blog posts; and preparing presentations.
+Under the guidance and supervision of professional staff, graduate student interns will assist with real-estate pre-development tasks, including, touring local projects and collecting field work data; meeting project stakeholders and recording and synthesizing community input; conducting market research and case studies related to commercial and residential development; developing financial models to test feasibility; researching industry best practices; writing blog posts; and preparing presentations.

 Qualifications: Graduate students in planning, business, public administration and/or related disciplines such as public health, social work, geography, landscape architecture, or architecture are encouraged to apply.
 Applicants should demonstrate a strong interest in acquiring practical experience in real estate development and finance, community development, affordable housing, neighborhood revitalization, and downtown revitalization.
 Fellows will use GIS and Excel; prior experience (course work or professional experience) in these subject areas is helpful but not required.

-Compensation & Expectations: $11,600 stipend and GSHIP for 40 hours/week, May 15th – August 11th, with 5 days paid vacation + UNC Holidays.
+Compensation & Expectations: $11,600 stipend for 40 hours/week, May 14th – August 8th, with 5 days paid vacation + UNC Holidays.
 Travel, including occasional overnight trips, may be required.

-Hiring Process: Submit your application materials online at https://dfi.sog.unc.edu/fellows-program by Friday, February 3rd.
-Interviews will occur throughout February; final hiring decisions expected by March 1st.
-Please direct any questions to Sarah Odio via odio@sog.unc.edu.
+Hiring Process: Submit your application materials online at https://dfi.sog.unc.edu/fellows-program by Friday, February 7th.
+Interviews will occur throughout February; final hiring decisions expected by March 3rd.
+Please direct any questions to Sonyia Turner via turner@sog.unc.edu.

 Apply using the form below.